The First-Order Theory of Ground Tree Rewrite Graphs

-While model-checking FO with reachability predicates is clearly non-elementary over GTRS (this holds already for the infinite binary tree, which is a pushdown graph \cite{Sto74}), the precise complexity of model-checking FO over GTRS is open, although the problem is known to be decidable since more than 20 years \cite{DT90}.
-The main contribution of this paper solves this problem.
-We prove that (i) the first-order theory of every ground tree rewrite graph belongs to the complexity class $\ATIME(2^{2^{\poly(n)}},O(n))$ (doubly exponential alternating time, where the number of alternations is bounded linearly) and (ii) that there exists a fixed ground tree rewrite graph with an $\ATIME(2^{2^{\poly(n)}},\poly(n))$-complete first-order theory.
-The upper bound of $\ATIME(2^{2^{\poly(n)}},O(n))$ even holds uniformly, which means that the GTRS may be part of the input.
-The complexity class $\ATIME(2^{2^{\poly(n)}},\poly(n))$ appears also in other contexts.
+One of the most important and oldest decidability results for ground tree rewrite systems was shown more than 20 years ago by Dauchet and Tison \cite{DT90}: The transition graph of a ground tree rewrite system (called a ground tree rewrite graph in the following) has a decidable first-order theory.
+Actually, Dauchet and Tison even showed that the first-order theory of a ground tree rewrite graph extended by the transitive closure of the edge relation is decidable (one also says that first-order logic with reachability is decidable for ground tree rewrite graphs).
+The proof of Dauchet and Tison uses a tree automata construction, which yields a non-elementary algorithm.
+This leads to the question of complexity.
+While the first-order theory of a ground tree rewrite graph extended by the transitive closure of the edge relation may have non-elementary complexity (this holds already for the infinite binary tree, which is a pushdown graph \cite{Sto74}), the precise complexity of the first-order theories of ground tree rewrite graphs remained open.
+As the main contribution of this paper we solve this problem.
+We prove the following: \begin{itemize} \item The first-order theory of every ground tree rewrite graph belongs to the complexity class $\ATIME(2^{2^{\poly(n)}},O(n))$ (doubly exponential alternating time, where the number of alternations is bounded linearly), where $n$ is the length of the input formula. \item There exists a fixed ground tree rewrite graph with an $\ATIME(2^{2^{\poly(n)}},\poly(n))$-complete first-order theory. \end{itemize} The upper bound of $\ATIME(2^{2^{\poly(n)}},O(n))$ even holds uniformly, which means that the ground tree rewrite system may be part of the input, i.e., $n$ is the sum of the length of the input formula and the length of the description of the ground tree rewrite system.
+Let us remark that the complexity class $\ATIME(2^{2^{\poly(n)}},\poly(n))$ appears also in other contexts.
 For instance, Presburger Arithmetic (the first-order theory of $(\N,+)$) is known to be complete for $\ATIME(2^{2^{\poly(n)}},\poly(n))$ \cite{Ber80}, see \cite{CH90} for similar results.